kjxautomations/framework-template/FirmwareExamples/MainBoard/README.md

 at the destination, so I count CAN-FD as a good protocol as well.

-Even if you are stuck with plain old CAN with its 8-byte payloads, you can still use it with a good abstraction layer that splits and merges packets.
+Even if you are stuck with plain old CAN with its 8-byte payloads, you can still use it with a good abstraction layer that splits and merges packets - it will just be slower.

-## Programming embedded controllers doesn't have to be hard
+## Programming embedded controllers shouldn't be this hard

 The MainBoard demo shows a way to use a very programmer-friendly embedded OS [MBed](https://os.mbed.com/) and serialization frameworks [Protobuf](https://protobuf.dev/) and [NanoPB](https://github.com/nanopb/nanopb).
 There is a dedicated main "thread", and it's easy to add more.
+Unfortunately, Arm has announced end-of-life for this platorm.

 Why didn't we use STMCube?
 Well, I hate to say it, but it was far too buggy.
 The code it generated for my board, the [Nucleo-144](https://www.st.com/en/evaluation-tools/nucleo-f767zi.html) was simply